WebRTC

 - Your mobile users (with our mobile RTC SDK) will only place outbound calls and are not expected to receive inbound calls.

-Android push notifications rely on Google FCM, while iOS requires APNS certificates.
+Android push notifications rely on Google Firebase Cloud Messaging (FCM), wheras iOS requires APNS certificates.

-You can only perform the declaration of push notification channels via API.
+You can only perform the declaration of push notification channels over API.
 These are the steps you need to take in this instance:

-- Create a new application container using Infobip platform application methods
+- Create a new application container using the Infobip platform application methods (opens in a new tab).

 Set up the RTC SDK

-You can find our (web) RTC SDK on Infobip GitHub, and the following repositories are available:
+You can find the (web) RTC SDK on Infobip GitHub (opens in a new tab), and the following repositories are available:

-- infobip-rtc-extensions-js: Extensions for the JavaScript SDK - mainly local audio and video filters
+: Extensions for the JavaScript SDK - mainly local audio and video filtersinfobip-rtc-ios

 Each repository includes usage and guidelines on its main readme page and associated wiki.